Kubernetes Image Baking

 2. Drop the build script onto the VM

 Save the build script (provided in the platform source tree at docs/kubernetes/scripts/build-k8s-image.sh) onto the VM.
-SCP, curl, or paste -- whatever works.
+SCP, curl, or paste it - whatever works.

 chmod +x build-k8s-image.sh